ofaye98/final-nn/README.md

 - https://quantdare.com/create-your-own-deep-learning-framework-using-numpy/ helpful for the predict method

 Referred to neural network class for unit testing manual calculation.
-Used chatgpt for unit testing suggestions, used claude for debugging.
+Used chatgpt for unit testing suggestions, also used VS code for overall suggestions and for debugging.

 See below for info on jupyter notebooks